 Broken Base: Any theme/character/THING in this series will have at least one huge group loving it and another totally loathing it!
 By the end of the series, the pro-Lelouch vs. anti-Lelouch halves of the fandom were so divided that, in spite of the end revealing that everything Lelouch did was to bring about a genuine peace people chose for themselves, as well as democracy, freedom, and happiness for all his friends at the cost of the world hating his memory forever, one side was still acting like he was worse than forty Hitlers.
 That's as many as four tens.
 And that's terrible.

 Complete Monster: Luciano Bradley of the Britannian Knights of the Round who is utterly despised by almost everyone around him.
 Luciano appears to be a member of the group solely so he can kill other people and be lauded for it, and when Kallen is held captive, Luciano makes advances to indicate he's going to rape her before fellow knight Gino stops him.
 Luciano participates in an assault on Japan and is positively gleeful about slaughtering every Japanese person he can get his hands on before facing off with Kallen.
 He has no compunction sacrificing or killing his own men and seems to even relish the chance to do so.
+It's worth noting that literally no one cared about his death.

 Contested Sequel: R2 can be seen as these to fans.
 And let's not get into the ending.